mibur1/psy112/book/2_models/6_Naive_bayes.md

 $$

 Where:

 - $P(Y = k \mid X = x)$: **Posterior** – the probability of class $k$ given the features $x$
 - $P(X = x \mid Y = k)$: **Likelihood** – the probability of seeing those features if the class is $k$
 - $P(Y = k)$: **Prior** – how frequent the class is in general
 - $P(X = x)$: **Evidence** – the overall probability of seeing $x$ (same across all classes)

-We can then use this structure to build classifiers that estimate the most likely class $Y$ based on input features $X$!
+This is already everything we need to build classifiers that estimate the most likely class $Y$ based on input features $X$.

 ## The Naïve Assumption